proffeccull/Depo-1/product-spec.md

 *   **Authentication & Authorization:**
     *   **JWT System:** Short-lived access tokens (15 mins) and securely stored, rotating refresh tokens (30 days).
+    *   **Biometric Authentication:** Fingerprint and Face ID support for enhanced login security.
     *   **Multi-Factor Authentication (MFA):** Mandatory SMS OTP for login and high-value transactions.
-Biometric (Fingerprint/Face ID) support will be enabled.
 *   **Data Protection:**
     *   **Encryption:** All data is encrypted at rest (AES-256) and in transit (TLS 1.3).
 Sensitive user data will have an additional layer of application-level encryption.
     *   **Data Minimization:** We will only collect data that is absolutely necessary for the functioning of the service.
 *   **Fraud Prevention:**
-    *   An AI-powered system will monitor transactions for unusual patterns (velocity checks, amount limits).
-    *   Real-time risk scoring will be applied to all transactions, with high-risk operations flagged for manual review or automatically blocked.
+    *   **AI-Driven Anomaly Detection:** Real-time transaction monitoring with machine learning models to identify unusual patterns.
+    *   **Velocity Checks:** Multi-tier transaction rate limiting based on time windows.
+    *   **Behavioral Analysis:** User behavior pattern recognition to detect account compromise.
+    *   **Network Monitoring:** Detection of coordinated attacks and suspicious IP patterns.
 *   **Privacy & Compliance:**
     *   Full compliance with the Nigeria Data Protection Regulation (NDPR).
     *   Users will have self-service tools to access, amend, or delete their data, in line with their data subject rights.